 Activity Based Costing (ABC)

 When it comes to pricing of products and services produced by the company, activity cost is calculated for activities that have been performed in the process of producing the products and services.
-In other words, activity based costing assign indirect costs to direct costs.
+In other words, activity-based costing assigns indirect costs to direct costs.
 These indirect costs are also known as overheads in the business world.

-Let's taken an example.
-There are a number of activities performed in a business organization and these activities belong to many departments and phases such as planning, manufacturing, or engineering.
+Let's take an example.
+There are a number of activities performed in a business organization and these activities belong to many departments and phases such as planning, manufacturing or engineering.
 All these activities eventually contribute to producing products or offering services to the end clients.

-Activity based costing is more effective when used long-term rather than in short-term.
+Activity-based costing is more effective when used in long-term rather than in short-term.